ComeDownToUs/lockout/README.md

 - decryption difficulty currently specifies how many entries of the key are NOT to be randomised (i.e. 128 means all 128 bit are to remain as is).
 I recommend leaving this setting at a figure over 112 until you decide which outputs you wish to leave in.

-## "But... why did you do ___?"
+## FAQs
-Ah yes!
-I'd love to hear some feedback.
+For want of a better word... but yes(!), I'd love to hear some questions and feedback.
 Right now I'll just run through what I can think someone may ask.
 I'll just add content here as I think of it for now.

 ### Why the use of unsigned 8 bit integers (uint8_t) instead of unsigned characters?
 The primary reason is kokke's AES implementation uses them and I liked the consistency https://github.com/kokke/tiny-AES128-C A secondary reason is, as I opted to work around dealing directly with bit level changes and have no desire to make the system use more than an 8-bit character set, I found it pretty helpful as a reinforcement that I would dealing with a series of bytes rather than a string.
 This system uses my usage pretty liberally, treating them as unsigned char variables all over the shop without explicit casting.

+# Credit

+This repo utilises other people's code in the following sources:
+- `aes.c` and `aes.h` use TINY AES128 C by kokke from https://github.com/kokke/tiny-AES128-C
+- `sha256.c` and `sha256.h` use B-Con's implementations https://github.com/B-Con/crypto-algorithms
+If there are any issues with these inclusions, they will be replaced with alternatives shortly after I have been notified.
+I've made a point of not meddling with this code much.